By Gordon Dalgleish

 Once again, The Open delivered a compelling final round befitting golf’s oldest championship.

 The 42-year-old Tiger Woods seized the lead – and the golf world’s attention – early in the back nine, adding fuel to an improbable comeback.
 Jordan Spieth fought valiantly to defend his title.
 Justin Rose and Rory McIlroy thrilled the locals with spirited charges on the closing holes.
 In all, at least a half-dozen golfers battled atop the leaderboard as the holes dwindled and the sun began to dip over historic Carnoustie, which bared its teeth via strong breezes and hole locations tucked in corners.

 The 147th Open at Carnoustie begins in 10 days.
 Final Qualifying was held last week at Notts (Hollinwell), Princes, St. Anne’s Old Links and Renaissance in the U.K., and continued last weekend on the PGA Tour where the top four finishers inside the top 12 at A Military Tribute at the Greenbrier who were not already exempt punched their ticket to Scotland.
 Kelly Kraft, Brandt Snedeker, Jason Kokrak and Austin Cook earned their way into the field.

-th Open at Royal Portrush in 2019 shall see a significant change in the distribution of tickets to the Championship when sold as part of a travel package.
+The 148th Open at Royal Portrush in 2019 shall see a significant change in the distribution of tickets to the Championship when sold as part of a travel package.
 Whereas previously, an untold number of companies could include daily or weekly tickets as part of their “travel package”, effective in 2019, only authorized companies can do so.